- A group opportunity. Invite your friends.

 ORGANIZATION: Aging and Disability Services

-You can change a life in one hour or less by volunteering with the Board of Education and Services for the Blind.
+You can change a life in one hour or less by volunteering with the Bureau of Education and Services for the Blind.
 Do you have computer skills, people skills?
 Are you a talented shopper who knows all the best bargains?
 Do you like to drive?
 Are you an advocate for others?
-Your inner-talents can be put to use with a blind client right in your neighborhood.
+Your inner-talents can be put to use with a neighbor who is blind.
+Most matches are within 3 to 5 miles of home or word.
+It's so easy, sign up today!

 About Aging and Disability Services